Wake Island (film): Plot

-The next day, enemy ships approach.
-The Marines camouflage their equipment.
-Caton orders his men into shelters and to hold their fire while the Japanese bombard the island.
-The Japanese signal the Americans to surrender.
-Caton does not answer.
-He waits until the enemy ships have closed to 4700 yards before returning fire, repelling the landing attempt and sinking several ships.
+When enemy ships approach the Marines camouflage their equipment and Caton orders them to hold their fire during the Japanese naval bombardment.
+Caton refuses to answer a Japanese call for surrender, and opens fire on the Japanese ships once they've reached to 4700 yards distance.
+Their fire repels the landing attempt and sinks several ships.

-Cameron, on a reconnaissance flight, spots a Japanese heavy cruiser which can hit the island while remaining out of range of the defenders' weapons.
-He states he can take out that ship if his fighter is stripped down and carries only 15 gallons of fuel and a double load of bombs.
-Caton approves the mission.
-After successfully bombing the ship, Cameron is wounded by a Japanese fighter.
-He manages to land his airplane safely before dying.
+A reconnaissance flight spots a Japanese heavy cruiser that can fire on the island from outside the defenders' weapon range.
+Caton approves Cameron's plan to strip a fighter plane down to just 15 gallons of fuel and a double bomb load.
+After successfully bombing the ship, Cameron is wounded by a Japanese fighter, but lands his plane safely before dying.
+Caton asks Captain Lewis to fly back to Honolulu aboard a U.S. Navy patrol plane to provide intelligence to the U.S. Navy Department.
+When Lewis refuses, Caton makes it an order.

-Japanese planes bomb the island repeatedly.

-Caton asks Captain Lewis to board a U.S. Navy patrol plane that is coming in, since he could provide intelligence to the U.S. Navy Department in Honolulu.
-Lewis refuses, but Caton orders him to go and file his official report.

-Later, Caton is informed that the largest-caliber ammunition is running out, so he has smaller guns spread around, and repositions his available men.
-Japanese planes approach in large numbers, causing major damage and inflicting numerous casualties.
-Only one pilot is left, Captain Patrick.
-When his plane is damaged, he bails out, but is killed while parachuting down.
+As they run out of large-caliber ammunition, Caton spreads his men wider with smaller guns.
+Japanese planes continue to bomb the island repeatedly inflicting major damage and casualties.
+The last American pilot, Captain Patrick, is killed bailing out of a damaged plane.

 The Japanese again signal for surrender.
-Caton replies, "Come and get us."
-Eventually, Caton orders all posts to act independently.
-Communications fail.
-Caton orders the last man out of his command post with a written message, as McClosky walks in, asking for a weapon.
-They make their way to an abandoned machine-gun position.
-Caton mans the gun.
+Caton replies, "Come and get us" and orders his posts to act independently.
+When communications fail, Caton orders the last man out of his command post with a written message.
+McClosky walks in, asking for a weapon and they make their way to an abandoned machine-gun position where Caton mans the gun.
 The Japanese land and overrun the American positions.
-The main characters are all killed in action.
-Made in 1942, at the beginning of American entry into World War II, shortly after the battle itself, the film ends with a voiceover stating that "This is not the end."
+The film ends as the last of the main characters are killed in action and a voiceover declares: "This is not the end."